rheeger/spark-stacker/packages/shared/docs/prd.md

 - Visual analysis tools for strategy performance review
 - Chart generation for signal visualization and inspection
 - MACD and other indicator visualization for verification

+### Cloud Deployment and Monitoring

+- GKE cluster configuration for persistent operation
+- Prometheus and Grafana monitoring stack
+- Secure credential management using Google Secret Manager
+- High-availability configuration for continuous operation
+- Backup and recovery procedures for system state
+- Real-time alerting for critical system events